NitishGadangi/Gsoc-Organisations-List/README.md

 **Here is a List of all the organisations participated in GSoC from 2005 to 2019 extracted from backend data of official Gsoc website.**\
 **Hope this might be useful for someone.**

-> It is not in a proper JSON format and needed to be modified

 ```JSON
 {